Last updated 05/04/2022

 We use Mailchimp as part of our marketing platform.
-By giving consent to subscribe, you acknowledge that your information will be transferred to Mailchimp for processing.
+You acknowledge that your information will be transferred to Mailchimp for processing by giving consent to subscribe.
 Learn more about Mailchimp’s privacy practices here.

-We use Pipedrive to connect with our customers and provide our customer service communications.
-We may use their technology to communicate directly too you and they are a considered a data processor.
+We use Pipedrive to connect with our customers and provide customer service communications.
+We may use their technology to communicate directly to you, and they are considered a data processor.

-We may also use social media buttons and/or plugins on this site that allow you to connect with your social network in various ways.
-For these to work the following social media sites including; Twitter, Facebook and linkedIn, will set cookies through our site which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.
+We may also use social media buttons or plugins on this site that allow you to connect with your social network in various ways.
+For these to work, the following social media sites, including; Twitter, Facebook and linkedIn, will set cookies through our site, which may be used to enhance your profile on their site or contribute to the data they hold for various purposes outlined in their respective privacy policies.